How Do I Test Whether I Am Pregnant or Not?

 a) How Soon Can a Pregnancy Be Detected?

 Even though the production of pregnancy hormones begins with implantation, the amount is often too small to detect in the early days of pregnancy.
 Most pregnancy tests provide a reliable result after the first day of your missed period.
+If your period is already late, you can take a test now.

 b) What Is the Earliest Test Possible?

-Early result pregnancy tests are made for women who want to know as soon as possible.
-They work just like all the other urine tests, but are more sensitive, reacting to minute amounts of pregnancy hormones in the urine.
+Early-result pregnancy tests are made for women who want to know as soon as possible.
+They work just like all the other urine tests but are more sensitive, reacting to minute amounts of pregnancy hormones in the urine.

 c) What Is the Best Time of Day to Take the Test?

-For best results, take the pregnancy test first thing in the morning, when the concentration of ß-hCG in the urine is highest.
+For best results, take the pregnancy test first thing in the morning when the concentration of ß-hCG in the urine is highest.
 Of course, this does not apply to women who work night shifts.
 Test after a prolonged period of sleep.

 Where Can I Get a Pregnancy Test?

 Every pharmacy or drugstore, as well as many convenience stores, carry home pregnancy tests.
-Your doctor can also supply you with a test, but may want to administer it in the office.
+Your doctor can also supply you with a test but may want to administer it in the office.

 In cases of uncertainty, your physician may order a blood test.
-Like in the urine test, the presence of the pregnancy hormone ß-hCG is determined. ß-hCG levels in the blood increase earlier than in the urine, making an accurate result possible only nine days post fertilization.
+Like in the urine test, the presence of the pregnancy hormone ß-hCG is determined. ß-hCG levels in the blood increase earlier than in the urine, making an accurate result possible only nine days post-fertilization.

-What is the Pregnancy Hormone ß-hCG?
+What Exactly Is the Pregnancy Hormone ß-hCG?

 Within days of implantation, ß-hCG can be detected in the blood and, to a lesser extent, in the urine.
 Pregnancy tests contain small absorbent test strips containing ß-hCG antibodies.
 These react as soon as they come into contact with ß-hCG in the urine.
+The display will show whether you are pregnant or not.

+Too Anxious to Test?
 Positive Pregnancy Test?

-Or Too Anxious to Test?
+A positive pregnancy test can give rise to a mixed bag of emotions.
 You are not alone!
-Allow us to walk alongside you, by providing you with a judgement-free environment in which you can find the path that is just right for you.
+Allow us to walk alongside you by providing you with a judgment-free environment in which you can find the path that is right for you.